jgerstein/Functions-Assignment/Documentation1.md

 b=1

 ##Returns:
-It returns y, which is just a numeric value.
+It returns y, which is just a numeric value. y= -15

 ##Other notes:
 Anything else?